 While we were shopping for supplies to make his teacher gifts, he spotted a bag of pom poms he wanted.
 I figured this would be a good time to try the caterpillar craft with him, so I had him choose a bag of googly eyes as well.
 I already had a bunch of clothespins from my Card Display craft and I knew I had some random pipe cleaner stashed in one of the closets.
 I love it when my craft hording comes in handy!

-I think these clothespin caterpillars turn out so cute and they are so easy to make.
+I think these clothespin caterpillars turn out so cute and they are so easy to make, which means this is a great preschool or rainy day activity for toddlers and young children.

 (Amazon sells an assortment of the pom poms, eyes, and pipe cleaner in one little pack!)